 Juvenile Animal Data

-Of the 229 patients who received ODOMZO (79 patients receiving 200 mg daily and 150 patients receiving 800 mg daily) in Study 1, 54% were 65 years and older, while 28% were 75 years and older.
+Of the 229 patients who received ODOMZO (79 patients receiving 200 mg daily and 150 patients receiving 800 mg daily) in BOLT, 54% were 65 years and older, while 28% were 75 years and older.
 No overall differences in effectiveness were observed between these patients and younger patients.
-There was a higher incidence of serious adverse events, Grade 3 and 4 adverse events, and adverse events requiring dose interruption or discontinuation in patients ≥ 65 years compared with younger patients; this was not attributable to an increase in any specific adverse event.
+There was a higher incidence of serious adverse reactions, Grade 3 and 4 adverse reactions, and adverse reactions requiring dose interruption or discontinuation in patients ≥65 years compared with younger patients; this was not attributable to an increase in any specific adverse event.

 Mechanism Of Action

-Sonidegib is an inhibitor of the Hedgehog pathway.
-Sonidegib binds to and inhibits Smoothened, a transmembrane protein involved in Hedgehog signal transduction.
+Sonidegib is an inhibitor of the Hh pathway.
+Sonidegib binds to and inhibits Smoothened, a transmembrane protein involved in Hh signal transduction.

 At a dose of 800 mg once daily, sonidegib does not prolong the QTc interval.

 Sonidegib exhibited dose-proportional increases in the area under the curve (AUC) and the maximal concentration (Cmax) over the dose range of 100 mg to 400 mg, but less than dose-proportional increases at doses greater than 400 mg.
 Steady-state was reached approximately 4 months after starting ODOMZO and the estimated accumulation at steady-state was 19-fold.
 Following a dose of 200 mg once daily, the estimated mean steady-state Cmax is 1030 ng/mL, AUC0-24h is 22 μg*h/mL and minimal concentration (Cmin) is 890 ng/mL.